SwarmUS/Waggle/README.md

 ## Tests

-There is no tests at the moment
+There is no tests at the moment.